 Sport Access Foundation has only just begun, and we have so much potential to make an impact and to change the lives for all young Australians living with a disability.

-Each year the foundation provides three grants of $2000 each which can be used for any project that helps to build participation in sport to ensure that no-one gets left on the sidelines.
+This year the foundation will provide four grants of $2000 each which can be used for any project that helps to build participation in sport to ensure that no-one gets left on the sidelines.

 Make a difference and make a donation that will go towards providing financial assistance and support to enable children with a physical disability to participate in sporting activities.Donate now